StableUnit/stableunit.org/site/content/simulation/_index.md

 layout: "simulation"
 type: "simulation"
 ---
+# Monte-Carlo simulation

-# Stable Unit Simulations: A stabilization overview
+A stabilization overview
+---

-## Summary.
+## Summary
 The Stable Unit token contract is designed to maintain a decentralized currency with low price volatility and low risk to its store of value.

 As its means of achieving this, the contract uses internal Bitcoin collateral to dampen price movements: when the price increases above the pegged price, the contract issues new tokens to arbitrageurs willing to buy them for a price nearer the peg and, inversely, when the price decreases below the peg, the contract alleviates this downward trend by buying them back for a price closer to the peg.
 This simple mechanism is parameterized by the contract ‘spread’ parameter, its buy back price below the dollar and the sell price above the dollar, which changes in time to minimize the contract risk and price volatility.

 We use statistical methods to evaluate the strength of this mechanism along two axis, (1) reserve risk (2) the token volatility.
 As a result, we show an empirical relationship between these two axis, and give a justification for how they could be adjusted to increase or decrease the risk to the token’s stability and long term store of value.

-## Contract Overview.
+## Contract Overview

 Abstractly, the Stable Unit contract is a machine which captures the demand for a stable currency and transforms it into a reserve capable of maintaining a non-volatile price.
 This is similar in nature to the model of an insurance company which transforms the demand for risk reduction into a reserve capable of intervening when those risks occur.